cdodev/commandodev.com/content/mission/scaling.md

 **communications** down and introduces noise into the system.
 The mission becomes blurry and people aren't sure how what they are doing contributes to the **purpose** of this grand enterprise that you've put in motion.

+There are organisations that have figured out how to move fast, while remaining oriented on their goals and grounded in who they are.
+They get the best out of people in insanely challenging circumstances, often under ludicrous **constraints**.
+They operate by consistently holding themselves to standards that are universally understood and shared.
+The foundations of this ability are **operational excellence**, which enables **continuous improvement** and evolution.